jchome/pyxelSimpleGame/README.md

 ## Implemented
 * Structure of classes
-* Animation of the rabbit
+* Animation
 * Some sprites
+* Collision detection
+* Srpite of character

 ## Todo
 * Map mapping with tiles
-* Collision detection
-* More srpites
+* More sprites

 ![First screenshot](Screenshot-02.png)